DataKind-DC/audubon-cbc/README.md

    - Examined the weather data available in the cbc data for completeness and trends
    - Connected the cbc data with a source of weather data (NOAA ghcn_d database as provided by Google BigQuery) to determine the accuracy of weather data recorded by participants
    - Collected data on Elevation and Ecosystems for the cbc circles and the NOAA stations
-   - **In Progress**Make a determination on if weather data provided by cbc participants is valuable to collect.
+   - Made a determination on if weather data provided by cbc participants is valuable to collect.

 __2. (On Hold) What relationship, if any, exists between geographic, socioeconomic, or climatic correlates features and CBC participation and effort for the Christmas birdcounter?__